 Exercise Time Management Skills

-College representatives take the time to visit schools and college fairs for one reason: students like you.
+College representatives take the time to virtually visit schools and set up virtual college fairs for one reason: students like you.

 In terms of college applications, at this point in your high school career, it’s no longer beneficial to take on new extracurricular activities – unless, of course, you’ve developed an interest in one.
 It is beneficial, however, to take on leadership roles within the extracurriculars you are currently involved in.